NicoRomeo/surf-vec-defects/README.md

 # surf-vec-defects
-Locates topological defects in tagent vector fields to a surface
+Locates topological defects in tangent vector fields to a surface